This fact sheet is no longer up-to-date. See the latest version here.

 Outpatient prescribing by provider type

-Understanding which types of health care practitioners most frequently prescribe outpatient antibiotics can help to prioritize antibiotic stewardship efforts.
+Understanding which types of health care practitioners most frequently prescribe outpatient antibiotics can help prioritize antibiotic stewardship efforts.
 Primary care physicians—including family practice doctors, pediatricians, and internal medicine physicians—are key providers of outpatient health care services in the United States.
-Collectively, they accounted for 45 percent of all outpatient antibiotic prescriptions in 2013.
+Collectively, they accounted for 41 percent of all outpatient antibiotic prescriptions in 2015.
 Engaging these practitioners will be essential to improving outpatient antibiotic stewardship.

 A wide range of other health care providers also prescribe antibiotics in outpatient settings.
-In 2013, nurse practitioners and physician assistants accounted for 18 percent of all outpatient antibiotic prescriptions.
-Examples of other specialties that regularly prescribe antibiotics include dentists (9 percent), emergency medicine physicians (5 percent), and dermatologists (3 percent).
+In 2015, nurse practitioners and physician assistants accounted for 23 percent of all outpatient antibiotic prescriptions.
+The rate of antibiotic prescribing for these providers has increased 64 percent since 2011.
+Examples of other specialists who regularly prescribe antibiotics are dentists (9 percent), emergency medicine physicians (6 percent), and dermatologists (3 percent).
 Although the proportion of total antibiotic prescriptions is not indicative of the appropriateness of prescribing, targeted engagement of these and other outpatient providers in antibiotic stewardship efforts could have a meaningful impact on reducing unnecessary antibiotic use.

-- Centers for Disease Control and Prevention, “Measuring Outpatient Antibiotic Prescribing – Outpatient Antibiotic Prescription Report by Year,” accessed November 15, 2015, http://www.cdc.gov/getsmart/community/programs-measurement/measuring-antibiotic-prescribing.html.
+- Centers for Disease Control and Prevention, “Measuring Outpatient Antibiotic Prescribing—Outpatient Antibiotic Prescription Report by Year,” accessed Oct.
+18, 2017, https://www.cdc.gov/antibiotic-use/community/programs-measurement/measuring-antibiotic-prescribing.html.

-- For this analysis, the four U.S. regions—Northeast, South, Midwest, and West—were based on U.S census regions: http://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf.
+- U.S. Census Bureau, “Census Regions and Divisions of the United States,” https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf.
+For this analysis, the four U.S. regions—Northeast, South, Midwest, and West—were based on U.S. census regions.